Heart Cake Dessert: Easy Steps, Best Results

 Tools for Decorating

-1. Piping Bags and Tips: Use these for creating beautiful borders, rosettes, or intricate patterns.
+1. Piping Bags and Tips: for creating beautiful borders, rosettes, or intricate patterns.

-2. Offset Spatula: Essential for spreading frosting smoothly and evenly.
+2. Offset Spatula: for spreading frosting smoothly and evenly.

-4. Stencils: Use stencils to create detailed designs with powdered sugar or cocoa powder.
+4. Stencils: for creating detailed designs with powdered sugar or cocoa powder.

 5. Fondant Tools: If you’re working with fondant, invest in a rolling pin, cutting tools, and shaping molds for professional-looking heart cake designs.